yash15-exe/Project_Y8/README.md

 ## Contributions
 Currently, this project is a solo endeavor, but collaboration opportunities might open later.
 Documentation will be expanded to facilitate contributions.

-## Roadmap
-- [ ] Finalize the architecture and design document.
-- [ ] Implement the lexer.
-- [ ] Begin working on the parser.
-- [ ] Integrate all components for the interpreter.
-- [ ] Optimize for multithreading and performance.

-## References
-- ECMAScript standards documentation.
-- V8 engine architecture resources.
-- C++ multithreading tutorials.

 ## License
 This project is under development and not yet licensed.
 License information will be updated in the full documentation.